 Controls whether or how a background image repeats.
-Normally, background images tile from the top-left to the bottom-right, filling the element's entire background.
+Normally, background images tile from the top left to the bottom right, filling the element's entire background.

 - Values: repeat, no-repeat, repeat-x, repeat-y.
 The repeat option is the normal method-tiling left to right, top to bottom.
-No-repeat places the image a single time in the background with no tiling.
-Repeat-y tiles the image top to bottom only-perfect for adding a graphical sidebar.
-Repeat-x tiles the image from left to right only, so you can add a graphical bar to an element's top, middle, or bottom. - Example: background-repeat: no-repeat;
+The no-repeat places the image a single time in the background with no tiling; repeat-y tiles the image top to bottom only-perfect for adding a graphical sidebar.
+The repeat-x option tiles the image from left to right only, so you can add a graphical bar to an element's top, middle, or bottom. - Example: background-repeat: no-repeat;